-It is our people – our students, clinical tutors, staff, and our graduates – that makes Hull York Medical School exceptional.
+It is our people – our students, clinical tutors, staff, and our graduates – who make Hull York Medical School exceptional.
 These are their stories.

 "Adversity doesn’t mean you cannot pursue medicine"

-Dr Sarah Woods – a 2017 medicine graduate and Emergency Medicine Trainee at Manchester Royal Infirmary – describes how she fulfilled her aspirations of becoming a doctor while living with epilepsy.
+Dr Sarah Woods describes becoming a doctor while living with epilepsy.

 "Going into operating theatres as a student was incredible"

 Dr Raef Jackson describes his journey to becoming a paediatric surgeon.

 "Paediatrics is the best job in Medicine you could have"

 Dr Alexander McNeil hadn't thought of studying Medicine until a teacher suggested it.

 "The NHS workforce needs to reflect our patients"

 Dr Dunni Adeleye, a Medicine graduate and now a Junior Doctor in Paediatrics at Doncaster Royal Infirmary, explains her journey to medical school and her passion for paediatrics as a career.